 The following groups need to be re-established: Transitions; Communication and Engagement.
 We therefore need fresh members to progress board activity.

 Members can be professionals from relevant organisations, parents/carers and autistic adults.

 The LAPB also has a family and carer group which meets once every two months and feeds into both the main Board and the themed subgroups.
 The group acts as a ‘critical friend’ to the Board to ensure from a ‘hands on’ approach that the Board meets the needs of autistic people and follows the themes of the Autism Act.

 More information on the subgroups and what they do can be found in this section of the website by clicking on the subgroup name.

 Employment and Education – click here

-Communication and Engagement – click here
+Communication and Engagement – Click Here (awaiting refresh)

-Criminal Justice – (recently set up)
+Criminal Justice – (awaiting refresh)

 Diagnosis, Assessment and Support Planning – click here